 The handler will then see what vacancies are available to you in your chosen subject.
 This can take a couple of minutes and you may be placed on hold while the search takes place.

 If vacancies are available, you can then ask for more details, such as where it’s based, potential placements and what modules are on offer.
-If there aren’t any places, the caller may suggest alternative but similar courses, for example a joint course with another subject instead of a single subject course.
+If there aren’t any places, you might be presented with similar alternative courses, for example a joint course with another subject instead of a single subject course.

 If you accept the offer, a confirmation email will be sent to your inbox.
+But bear in mind you don't have to accept there and then.
 Most offers come with a time condition which means they must be accepted within 24 or 48 hours.
-Once you’re happy with an accepted place, you can enter it into UCAS Track.